 What is Uniform Civil Code?
 Why it is Important?

-What Is Uniform Civil Code
+What Is Uniform Civil Code (UCC)

-What is uniform civil code?
+What is uniform civil code (UCC)?

-A uniform civil code means a set of common personal laws for all citizens.
+A uniform civil code (UCC) means a set of common personal laws for all citizens.
 Currently, for example, there are different personal laws for Hindus and Muslims.
 Personal law covers property, marriage and divorce, inheritance and succession.

 In India the purpose of Uniform Civil code is to replace the personal laws based on the scriptures and customs of each major religious community in the country with a common set governing every citizen.

-Beginning of uniform civil code
+Beginning of uniform civil code (UCC)

 The uniform civil code became a flashpoint in Indian politics in 1985 during the Shah Bano case.
 The Supreme Court had held that Bano, a Muslim woman, should get alimony from her ex-spouse.
 In the context of that judgment the court had said an uniform civil code is the need of the hour.
 Personal laws were first framed during the British Raj, mainly for Hindu and Muslim citizens.
-The British fearing opposition from community leaders and refrained from further interfering within this domestic setup .
+The British fearing opposition from community leaders and refrained from further interfering within this domestic setup.

-The demand for a uniform civil code was first put forward by women activists in the beginning of the twentieth century, with the objective of women\’s rights, equality and secularism.
+The demand for a uniform civil code was first put forward by women activists in the beginning of the twentieth century, with the objective of women’s rights, equality and secularism.
 Till Independence in 1947, a few law reforms were passed to improve the condition of women, especially Hindu widows.
 In 1956, the Indian Parliament passed Hindu Code Bill amidst significant opposition.
 Though a demand for a uniform civil code was made by Prime Minister Jawaharlal Nehru, his supporters and women activists, they had to finally accept the compromise of it being added to the Directive Principles because of heavy opposition.

 Indian constitution on uniform civil code